anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Annunciation of Our Lord to the Blessed Virgin Mary (25 March)

-This is a Principal Feast, but it comes across as somewhat unwanted, as it is never celebrated on a Sunday.
+This is a Principal Feast, but it comes across as somewhat unwanted, as it is never celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).
 25 March always fall during Lent, or very occasionally on or just after Easter Day.
 According to the [Rules],

 > the Annunciation, falling on a Sunday, is transferred to the Monday following or, falling between Palm Sunday and the Second Sunday of Easter inclusive, is transferred to the Monday after the Second Sunday of Easter.